Guillain-Barré (pronounced ghee-yan bar-ray) syndrome is a very rare and serious condition that affects the nerves.

 - weakness in the arms, legs or face

 - numbness, pain or a tingling or burning sensation

 - extreme tiredness

-Very occasionally, Guillain-Barré syndrome can cause life-threatening problems such as severe breathing difficulties or blood clots.
-Overall, around 1 in 20 cases is fatal.
+In a minority of cases, Guillain-Barré syndrome can cause life-threatening problems such as severe breathing difficulties or blood clots.
+Overall, around 1 in 20 will die from Guillain-Barré syndrome.

 Read more about recovering from Guillain-Barré syndrome.